 Her fingers laced together, face softening as though she were entertaining a puppy.
 “Have you ever seen a fish in a pond swimming right at the water’s edge?”

-She batted thick eyelashes, straining to remain patient, “Have you ever tried to snatch it with your bare hands because you were so certain you could?”
+“Have you ever tried to snatch it with your bare hands because you were so certain you could?”

 “I’m that fish.
 And someone has snatched me out of my pond.”